Miranda D shutter repair – part 2

-I believe I finally got to the bottom of the stuck shutter release on my Miranda Dr camera this afternoon so I thought I’d do an update post to show how I got the top cover off, and what I believe is the cause of the problem.
-This carries on from part 1 of this series.
+I believe I finally got to the bottom of the stuck shutter release on my Miranda Dr camera this afternoon so I thought I’d do an update post to show how I got the top cover off, and continue the Miranda D shutter repair series by showing what I believe is the cause of the problem.

 The pictures above show the procedure for removing the top plate – apologies for the quality of these, they were shot under a work lamp and with flash as I carried out the dismantling.
 To see greater clarity use this link which shows the picture in full size.

 - I had to remove the front lens mount cover since this is fitted over the top plate.